Hawker Siddeley Canada: History

 Hawker Siddeley forced its DOSCO subsidiary to close money-losing coal mines and steel mills, subsequently expropriated by the federal and Nova Scotia governments (see: Cape Breton Development Corporation and Sydney Steel Corporation).
 Likewise, CC&F was forced to shed various assets.
 Halifax Shipyards was sold to Irving Shipbuilding Inc., a subsidiary of J.D.
 Irving Limited, in the 1990s.

 Hawker Siddeley Canada's operations were then acquired by Kingston-based UTDC (later sold to Bombardier Transportation of Montreal, Quebec).
 SNC-Lavalin purchased the railcar business but mothballed the TrentonWorks plant, which was later acquired by the Government of Nova Scotia and sold to Greenbrier.
 SNC-Lavalin sold the Thunder Bay plant to Bombardier Transportation and the Hawker Siddeley Canada name was ultimately dissolved in 2001.
+Bombardier Transportation was later sold to French rail manufacturer Alstom including the former Hawker plant in 2021.

 Products

 A partial list of products made by Hawker Siddeley Canada: